ADOPTION STRUGGLES AND SUPPORT | Adoption Trauma, Safety, Peace of Mind, Biblical Encouragement, Respite, Journaling

 About

-The Go-to Podcast for Struggling Adoptive Parents Who Need Biblical Encouragement In Their Parenting Journey! **Top 2% Globally Ranked Podcast** **Top 15 Best Adoptive Mom Podcast – MillionPodcasts ** **Top 50 Christian Parenting Podcast** Did you finally realize your dream of having a family only to have your happily ever after turn into a nightmare?
-Are you constantly second-guessing your parenting, anxious about whether your child will make good choices and remain faithful?
-Have you neglected yourself to the point that it’s taken a personal toll on you?
+The Go-to Podcast for Struggling Adoptive Parents Who Need Biblical Encouragement In Their Parenting Journey! **Top 2% Globally Ranked Podcast** **Top 15 Best Adoptive Mom Podcast – MillionPodcasts ** **Top 50 Christian Parenting Podcast** Did you finally realize your dream of having a family, only to have your happily ever after turn into a nightmare?
+Does your home feel unsafe at times?
+Are you constantly second-guessing your parenting and asking questions like: Will my adopted child be okay?
+What does their future hold?
+If these questions feel uncomfortably close to home, take a breath — you are not alone, and there is a path forward.
 If you’re a struggling adoptive parent searching for answers in your parenting journey, you’re in the right place.
 Hi Neighbor, Welcome to Adoption Struggles and Support.
-I’m Tim, an adoptive parent, adoption life coach, and ambassador of encouragement.
-I too felt the joy of having a family of my own, and I wish we could be like other families.
-But I found myself up late at night, anxious about my adopted child’s future and asking myself, will my child be okay?
+I’m Tim, an adoptive parent, adoption mentor, and ambassador of encouragement.
+I too felt the joy of having a family of my own, and I wished we could be like other families.
+Instead, I found myself up late at night, anxious about my family’s safety and my adopted child’s future.
+I kept asking myself: How can I make my home safe and peaceful again?
+Will my child be okay?
 Where did I go wrong?
 It was only by grabbing a lifeline from God and my friends that I was able to navigate the challenges of adoptive life.
 And now I can’t wait to share everything I’ve learned with you.
-My mission is to teach Christian adoptive parents how to be okay even when their kids aren’t by anchoring them in biblical principles.
-If you’re ready for real and raw talk with strategies that lead to peace beyond comprehension, so you not only survive, but thrive in life’s storms, this podcast is for you.
+My mission is to help Christian adoptive parents create safe and peaceful homes — and learn to be okay even when their kids aren’t — by anchoring their lives in biblical principles.
+If you’re ready for real and raw talk with strategies that lead to peace beyond comprehension, so you not only survive but thrive in life’s storms, this podcast is for you.
 Anchors of Hope and Healing are on the way.
 Your Neighbor, Tim Connect: tim@anchorsofencouragement.com Community: https://timsuggests.com/community